WahlNetwork/certified-kubernetes-administrator-cka-exam/objectives/objective3.md

 - [Using Source IP](https://kubernetes.io/docs/tutorials/services/source-ip/)
 - [Kubectl Expose Command Reference](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#expose)

-One option is to create a deployment and then expose the deployment.
+The imperative option is to create a deployment and then expose the deployment.
 In this example, the deployment is exposed using a ClusterIP service that accepts traffic on port 80 and translates it to the pod using port 8080.

 `kubectl create deployment funkyapp1 --image=k8s.gcr.io/echoserver:1.4`